When conducting a school search, one of the most important considerations to make is if the school is accredited. Why is it so important?

 Middle States Commission on Higher Education (MSCHE)

-Schools in New York, Delaware, Maryland, Pennsylvania, the District of Columbia, Puerto Rico and the Virgin Islands are accredited by MSCHE.
+Schools in New York, New Jersey, Delaware, Maryland, Pennsylvania, Washington, DC, Puerto Rico and the U.S. Virgin Islands are accredited by MSCHE.

-Schools in Rhode Island, Maine, New Hampshire, Vermont, Connecticut and Massachusetts are accredited by NEASC-CHE.
+Schools in Rhode Island, Maine, New Hampshire, Vermont, Connecticut, Massachusetts, and internationally are accredited by NECHE.

 The Higher Learning Commission (NCA-HLC)

 Schools in Wyoming, Arizona, North Dakota, West Virginia, Missouri, Ohio, Indiana, Arkansas, Colorado, Iowa, New Mexico, South Dakota, Wisconsin, Nebraska, Illinois, Minnesota, Oklahoma, Michigan and Kansas are accredited by HLC.

 Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)